Minajab/AppliedAI_EmotionDetection/README.md

 ## Contents

-- `Dataset`: In the `Dataset` included essential resources related to our dataset:
+- `Dataset`: It is contains essential resources related to our dataset:

 1. **Dataset Download Links**: Due to the dataset's large size, we've made it available for download via Google Drive.